 There are lots of exciting backstories behind guppy and its vibrant colors.
 The signature black, orange, and blue spots are the legacies of millions of years of survival and evolution.
 Predators are one among various factors that affect coloration in guppies.
-Let’s see exactly how do predators influence guppy coloration?
+Let’s see exactly how predators influence guppy coloration.

 How Do Predators Influence Guppy Coloration?

 Research has shown that guppies living in high predation areas have evolved to have smaller and duller spots to better camouflage against predators.
 On the other hand, guppies living in relatively safer areas inherit brighter, bigger, and more colorful spots in shades of black, blue, and orange.